Avanade/Beef/docs/Database-Table-Config-Xml.md

 <br/>

 ## Property categories
 The `Table` object supports a number of properties that control the generated code output.
 These properties are separated into a series of logical categories.
-The properties with a bold name are those that are more typically used (considered more important).

 Category | Description
 -|-